 - Citrus Slices.
 Lemon and orange slices are gorgeous, play up the flavor of the Grand Marnier, and ensure that this punch is not overly sweet (my biggest punch complaint).

 - Fresh Raspberries.
 These, along with pomegranate seeds I sprinkled in as a nod to the pomegranate juice, make this a total looker.
 If you like, you can swap frozen raspberries for the fresh.
 Fresh fruit also makes my White Sangria Recipe look and taste super refreshing!

-- Stir the vodka, Grand Marnier, and pomegranate juice together, then pop them into the refrigerator for at least one hour.
-This step a) ensures the punch is cool and refreshing and b) helps take some of the bite off the vodka, making it smoother and fruitier.
+- Mix.
+Stir the vodka, Grand Marnier, and pomegranate juice together, then pop them into the refrigerator for at least one hour.

 More Ways to Enjoy Champagne Punch

 - Champagne Punch with Sherbet.
 For a dessert twist, try this delicious Raspberry Champagne Float recipe.